sfwem/meshmap/README.md

 - [x] Make the numbers for stations and links in the attribution bar a bit more accurate I hope.
 - [x] Add a "Ruler" to allow for measuring of distance and bearings.
     (elevation plot of the line drawn via this ruler will hopefully come next)
+- [x] Station PopUps now have tabs for the different sections (main, services, links).
+- [x] Search and zoom to a node now implemented.
+- [x] Import/Export the "Non-Mesh" Markers via CSV file.
 - [ ] Change css file for the "?" slide-out menu.
 - [ ] Make "Parallel Threads" work again in get-map-info script, with limits on how many can be run at once.
     (this will greatly speed up network polling)
-- [ ] Implement N2MH's "Link aging" idea(s).
 - [ ] The "Planning" Tab.
 - [ ] Make it so other networks can export their data for use on a "Mega Map" type page. :)
+- [ ] ~~Implement N2MH's "Link aging" idea(s)~~.
+(Temporal Databases are crazy! this may not ever happen)

 ## Contributing
 ----------